Updated as of January 2020.

 Nevertheless, not all firms have the incentive or capacity to support apprenticeships.
 Businesses in the United States have reasonable concerns about the costs and benefits of work-based programs.
 During the initial apprenticeship period, the cost of paying wages to apprentices and trainers, supplying apprentices with requisite equipment and materials, and compensating for lost productivity may far exceed any short-term benefits.
 Studies of apprenticeship programs in Germany, Switzerland, Austria, and England indicate that as many as 88 percent of firms incurred a net loss from apprenticeship programs.
 A separate study found that 60 percent of all Swiss firms that sponsored apprenticeship programs encountered a net loss.

 Only when the apprentice obtains knowledge and skills comparable to trained workers and applies what he or she has learned for an extended period does the business begin to recoup its initial investment.
 But studies of German and Swiss apprenticeship programs indicate that only between one-third and one-half of apprentices remain with the firm that trained them.
 As such, businesses may be reluctant to invest in an apprentice because they believe that it will ultimately benefit their competitors.
 While a valid concern, research suggests that the likelihood of “poaching” talent depends on the industry, the quality of the apprenticeship program, and market conditions.

 The size of the business also plays a role.
 Larger firms can train several apprentices simultaneously, thereby reducing the marginal cost of training each.
 Additionally, large businesses are better positioned to recoup their costs because they are likely to have post-apprenticeship job opportunities available.
 Small and medium enterprises, on the other hand, have limited financial and human resources and are less likely to have post-apprenticeship job openings.

-- The N.C.
-Community College System oversees pre-apprenticeships and apprenticeships.
+- The North Carolina Community College System oversees pre-apprenticeships and apprenticeships in its ApprenticeshipNC program.
 Pre-apprenticeships are short work-based experiences that introduce high school students to an industry or profession.
-Apprenticeships are intensive programs that require participants to receive both post-secondary classroom instruction and on-the-job training.
+Apprenticeships are intensive programs that require participants to receive both post secondary classroom instruction and on-the-job training.
 Although requirements vary by occupation, most apprentices must have a high school diploma or GED.